gscbravo/inf/README.md

 is assigned a comment number to uniquely identify it.
 Board names are case insensitive.

-The defaults for the forum are found in variables at the top of `app.py` and can be changed from there.
+The defaults for the forum are found in variables at the top of `app.py`.

 ### Defaults
 - Maximum number of comments per board: `1000`